My Cross Country Ski Training

 At the end of each long week, I celebrate that I have accomplished my training goals.
 Training for cross country ski racing is a fun game to play, and I play it every day, making sure to do all the workouts and enjoy the promise of increasing fitness.

-About the photo: That's me out roller skiing along the lakeshore.
+About the photo: That's me on my first roller ski session of the year out along the lakeshore.
 Taking photos of one's self during training is useful, since it helps with self-evaluation.
 Plus, selfies are fun!

 So let's check out Week 19...